MLGpatrik/ciff-reader-hf/README.md

 ## Informations

-Runs very slowly on macOS for some reason, but works great on linux and windows.
+Compatible with macOS Ventura and Ubuntu 22.04.

 Tested with:
 - Valgrind: No memory leaks found (log can be found [here](https://github.com/MLGpatrik/ciff-reader-hf/tree/main/docs/valgrind.log))